BjornBishop/PP2-Final/README.md

     - largest function has 12 statements in it, while the median is 5.
     - the most complex function is a cyclomatic complexity value of 8 while the median is 3.
   - there are also a lot of statements regarding using "Let" and that it is outdated.
 A clear solution couldnt be found to remove those "errors".
+  - I have ran the code through coPilot a few times as well to ask if there are suggestions for improvement.
+It seems this can be done counless times and always find slight improvements here and there but overall the AI gods seem to approve of the work done.
 - HTML
   - when running my HTML through the suggested W3 validator, 1 error appeared regarding an H2 element that was closed with an H1 tag. quick and easy fix.
 - CSS
   - when running the CSS through the Jigsaw W3 validator, the CSS code came back with no errors.
 ## Deployment

+- The site was deployed to Github pages.
+The steps I took to do this were as follows:
+  - In Github repository, I navigated to settings for project2-Final
+  - On the "Pages" section - I ensured the source was "deploy from branch" and the branch was set to "main" with "/root" set and saved the settings.
+  - I navigated back to the code section and refreshed the page.
+  - on the right side of the page, I selected the "deployment" section where i found the link for my deployed project

+  The live link can be found here: [Project2-Final deployed site]().

 ## Credit

+This section will show links to sites that guided the development process for RPS.
+Throughout the development process, a few sites were used to gain inspiration.

+- [font awesome](https://fontawesome.com/search?q=youtube&o=r&m=free) This was originally used for some picutes and fonts however they were removed.
+- [Code Institute](www.codeinstitute.net) - this site gave a lot of guidance going back through the "love maths" assignment.
+Although there were some solutions I was trying to impelemnt from CI that didnt seem to work in my favour, overall, a lot of support was found there.
+- [YouTube BroCode](https://www.youtube.com/watch?v=n1_vHArDBRA) - this was the video that I watched about making a RPS game.
+- [Youtube](https://www.youtube.com/watch?v=NJuSStkIZBg) - this was used to keep me sane.
+- [Youtube codeStack+](https://www.youtube.com/watch?v=cve1gYV7jWk) - this explained about getElementById and querySelector.
+- [Mozilla](https://developer.mozilla.org/en-US/docs/Web/Events) - i guess this helped with bug fixing?
+- [CoPilot](https://copilot.microsoft.com/) - this was an absolute lifesaver when it comes to running into roadblocks.
+It was able to explain the complex elements that I couldnt understand by, it helped to guide my train of thoughts with the functions and was able to spot spelling mistakes that broke the entire javascript functions.
+10/10.
+- [Previous work](https://github.com/BjornBishop/Project1-final/blob/main/README.md?plain=1) - Addmittedly I took some inspiration from the PP1 as well.

+Thank you for taking the time go through my assignment.